-- Oaxaca cheese – Shredded Oaxaca cheese is my first pick for these tacos.
+- Oaxaca cheese – Shredded Oaxaca cheese is our first pick for these tacos.

-- Limes – a squeeze of fresh lime puts these tacos over the top!
+- Lime wedges – a squeeze of fresh lime puts these tacos over the top!

-And because I’m all about flavor, I’m topping these birria tacos with a delish onion topping and chipotle crema.
+And because we’re all about flavor, we’re topping these birria tacos with a delish onion topping and chipotle crema.
 To make these, you’ll need:

 - Onion – Fresh yellow or white onion.
 If you don’t care for sharp onion flavor, opt for a sweet onion.